peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

     public static PeterO.Cbor.CBORNumber FromCBORObject(
         PeterO.Cbor.CBORObject o);

- Creates a CBOR number object from a CBOR object representing a number (that is, one for which the IsNumber property in .NET or the isNumber() method in Java returns true).
+ Creates a CBOR number object from a CBOR object representing a number (that is, one for which the IsNumber property in.NET or the isNumber() method in Java returns true).

     <b>Parameters:</b>